 pip3 install virtualenv

-Once it is installed, run a version check to verify that the installation has completed successfully:
+Once it is installed, run a version command to verify that the installation has completed successfully:

-We should see the following output, or something similar:
+We should see the following output or something similar like below:

 You have successfully installed virtualenv.

-Now we need to create a directory which will hold our Django Project.
+Now we need to create a directory that will hold our Django Project.
 Run the following command to make a directory named

 django_project or name of your selection.
 Then move to that directory.